 Wheate is divided into divers kinds by Pliny, Colu∣mella, Dodonaeus, Pena and Lobelius; it shall be suffici∣ent for us to describe the sorts of this Country, which are especially two: The one red called Robus by Columella, and the other very white and light called Siligo, whereof is made our purest manchet.
 Being made into Furmity and sodden with milk and sugar, or artificially made into bread; Wheate nourisheth exceeding much *and strongly: the hardest, thickest, heaviest, cleanest, brightest and growing in a fat soil, is ever to be chosen; for such Wheate (in Dioscorides and Galens judgement) is most nourishing.

-There are two important observations in this passage.
-The first one is that wheat, which is the primary bread grain, is divided between two cultivars – red wheat and white wheat.
-The distinction between red and white wheat which is the distinction between a yellowish pale pericarp and the more red pericarp remains important in commerce today.
-Most wheat grown today is red wheat.
-Nonetheless, there exists a market for white wheat.
-Historically, white wheat what’s the weed chosen for making the finest whitest flowers the English manchet was made with white wheat and the best Roman bread we’re also made with white wheat.
-In both cases the finest flower was a double dressed flour white wheat.
-In Latin that was called “siligo”.
-Siligo what is water the name of the grain.
-At the level of recipe it is very important that if you are doing recreations of historic breads from the previous 2000 years that you mill white wheat for your finer breads.
-The text makes clear that mansion is made with white wheat.
-And the double dressed Roman flour, siligo.
+Historically, white wheat was chosen for making the finest whitest flour.
+The Early Modern English manchet was made with white wheat, as was the best Roman bread.
+In both Early Modern England and Classical Rome, the finest flour was made by double sifted the flour from white wheat.
+In Latin, that grade flour was called “siligo”.
+At the level of recipe it is important that if you are doing recreations of historic breads from the previous 2000 years that you mill white wheat for your finer breads.
+The text makes clear that manchet is made with white wheat and the double dressed Roman flour, siligo.

 Rye seemeth to be nothing but a wild kind of wheate, meet for Labourers, Servants and Workmen, but hea∣vy of digestion to indifferent stomachs.

 Barly used any way in bread, drink or broth, is ever cooling (saith Galen) and engendreth but a thin and weak juice.
 Before we use it in broths or Ptisan, it should be clean hulld, and washed in many waters.
-The decoction of Barly in chicken-broth, strained with a few blauncht almonds, and sweetned with sugar, and rosewater, is a ve∣ry covenient meat for sound men, but more for them which are sick and abhor flesh.
+The decoction of Barly in chicken-broth, strained with a few blauncht almonds, and sweetned with sugar, and rosewater, is a very covenient meat for sound men, but more for them which are sick and abhor flesh.

 Cardan saith that Galen maketh mention of a kind of Barly in Greece growing without a husk, and hulld by nature; which place he never citeth, because he was mistaken; for through all Galen I could never find any such thing, though of purpose I searched for it very diligently.